karennelson185/GK-Collabs-Portfolio/README.md

 \# 🏗️ GK Collabs: Unified Media Ecosystem

-Welcome to the \*\*GK Collabs Architecture\*\*.
+\*\* Welcome to the GK Collabs Core Six™ system.
 This repository demonstrates a professional-grade integration of Linux, PostgreSQL, and Python to manage diverse media archives.